noelo/omydb/README.md

 OpenShift resource linter - enforce consistency on k8s/OCP resources

+Intended to be used as part of a CI/CD pipeline to ensure resource consistency.
+Jenkins and Tekton need to be supported

 * Are health check and readiness probes declared
 * Validate counts and timeouts for probes - Ensure liveness & readiness probes times/timeouts are not too short
 * Deployment replica count is > 1